-Ryan Dolan joined The Pew Charitable Trusts' global penguin conservation campaign in 2013.
-His work focuses on advocating for marine protected areas and fully protected marine reserves in the Southern Ocean surrounding Antarctica.
+Ryan Dolan joined The Pew Charitable Trusts' Protecting Antarctica’s Southern Ocean campaign in 2013.
+His work focuses on advocating for marine protected areas and fully protected marine reserves in the region.

 Before joining Pew, Dolan worked for the United Nations Population Fund in New York.
 He has a master of philosophy in environmental management from the University of Cape Town in South Africa and a bachelor of arts in international affairs and Germanic studies from the University of Colorado, Boulder.